 Some departments that do not offer a graduate degree program have been authorized to offer a small number of graduate-level courses, primarily as service to other graduate degree programs.
 Prior to offering, each of these courses must be approved by the appropriate person in the Office of the Provost following the normal remonstrance period for new courses.

 Fifteen working days are provided for any office to challenge a proposal on the grounds of "unnecessary duplication" (see Policy Statement 80-11, Attachment 4.4).
 Questions about proposals on any other grounds must clearly specify the standard or condition upon which the challenge is based.
-The challenge period is the second, third, and fourth weeks of September for the Spring Curriculum Cycle and the third week of December and first two weeks of January for the Winter Curriculum Cycle.
+The challenge period is the second, third, and fourth weeks of November for the Fall Curriculum Cycle.

 A department cannot challenge another department within the same college.